panacloud/bootcamp-2020/README.md

 Chapters 1, 2, 3, 4, and 9

-Note 1: You can learn TypeScript 4.0 in detail from this Panacloud [repo](https://github.com/panacloud/learn-typescript)
+Note 1: You can also learn TypeScript 4.0 in detail from this Panacloud [repo](https://github.com/panacloud-modern-global-apps/learn-typescript)

 [Class 14 English Facebook Video](https://www.facebook.com/zeeshanhanif/videos/10223895728525979/)